14th Infantry Regiment (United States): Indian Wars, 1866–78

-Arizona, 1866-1869
+Arizona, 1866–1869

-Five companies from the regiment (Campanies B, C, D, F, and G) fought the Apaches in 1866 in Arizona.
+Five companies from the regiment (Companies B, C, D, F, and G) fought the Apaches in 1866 in Arizona.
 After three years of service in deserts of the Southwest, the regiment was sent to the South for Reconstruction duty beginning in July 1869.

-Wyoming, 1870-1874
+Wyoming, 1870–1874

 The threat of an Indian war in the Dakotas caused the regiment to be moved back to the frontier in April 1870, first to Fort Randall, then to Fort Sedgwick, and finally to Fort Laramie in March 1871.
 In 1874, three companies from the regiment (Companies D, F, and G) operated against Indian tribes raiding ranches and mines in the Wyoming territory.
 On February 9, 1874, a soldier from the regiment, 1st Lt.
 Levi H. Robinson, was killed during a skirmish with Indians north of Fort Laramie.
 He is the namesake of Fort Robinson in Nebraska.

-Great Sioux War, 1876-1877
+Great Sioux War, 1876–1877

 A total of six companies from the regiment participated in the Great Sioux War.

 Soon after the Battle of the Little Bighorn in June 1876, four companies from the regiment (Companies B, C, F, and I) participated in a punitive expedition.
 They departed Fort Douglas, Utah, by train, arrived at Medicine Bow, Wyoming, on June 25, and then marched overland to join General Crook’s column at Goose Creek.
 This expedition is noteworthy as it included the infamous Horsemeat March, one of the most grueling marches in American military history, and the Battle of Slim Buttes.

 In November 1876, two companies from the regiment (Companies D and G) left Fort Fetterman accompanying eleven cavalry companies commanded by Colonel Ranald S. Mackenzie.
 The expedition proceeded northward along the Bozeman Trail and attacked a Cheyenne village on November 25, 1876, in what became known as the Dull Knife Fight.